Chick-fil-A Font: Introduction

 - Company Logo

-Most famous logo font striking on restaurant signage, packaging and advertising materials is the Chick-fil-A logo.
+The most famous logo font striking on restaurant signage, packaging and advertising materials is the Chick-fil-A logo.

 - Restaurant Signage and Menu Boards